windust/seajug-intro/sections/index.md

 --section--

-## Speaker(s): Nicolas Fränkel
+## Speaker(s): Marcus Hellberg

-- Developer Advocate with 15+ years experience
-- Consulting for many different customers, in a wide range of contexts
-- Usually working on Java/Java EE and Spring technologies
-- Trainer and book author
+- Long-time Java and web developer
+- Always curious to learn new things
+- Interested in combining modern web technologies and Java
+- Loves teaching developers about cool new technologies
+- Has presented at over 100 conferences and user groups
+- Leads Developer Relations at Vaadin